OptiBac & Womankind Partnership

 Millions of women and girls are still denied their human rights because they are female.
 We want to see that change.
 That’s why we support Womankind Worldwide, a global women’s rights organisation.
 They play a key role in the powerful, worldwide movement to transform women’s lives.

 “Our vision is of a just world where the rights of all women are respected, valued and realised.”

-What do women’s rights and women’s probiotics have in common?
+So, what do women’s rights and women’s live cultures have in common?

-'For women' is an oral supplement, containing two strains of natural bacteria, Lactobacillus rhamnosus GR-1® and Lactobacillus reuteri RC-14® which are hugely researched and proven to reach the intimate flora.
+'For women' is an oral supplement.
+It contains two strains of natural bacteria, Lactobacillus rhamnosus GR-1® and Lactobacillus reuteri RC-14®.
+Both are hugely researched and proven to survive to reach the intimate flora.

 ‘For women’ comes in three pack sizes and we donate 20p for each purchase of the 14 capsules, 30p for each purchase of the 30 capsules, and £1 for each purchase of the 90 capsules to Womankind Worldwide.